spragger/garmin2hugo/README.md

 **1. Data Extraction** The Python script authenticates with the Garmin Connect API and pulls the latest activity data.

-**2. Note Parsing** I use a custom format in my watch notes to split technical workout data from personal thoughts.
+**2. Note Parsing** I enter a custom Note on Garmin Connect to split technical workout data from personal thoughts.
 The script parses this string:
 ```text
 w: Intervals 4x400
 c: Felt strong, humid weather.